sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 ### Creating the Mobile Application Arduino-Android
 Application to control the HPSWB via phone

+### Adding Laser Sensors
+Another type of sensors to check the environment

 ### Adding the camera
 Working with computer vision